-IRDiRC Governance Structure
+IRDiRC Organizational Structure

-IRDiRC is run by an Consortium Assembly composed of one representative per funding body, each group of funders (for the small funders), representatives of patient umbrella organizations and the Chair of each of the three Scientific Committees.
+The IRDiRC Consortium Assembly is composed of one representative per member funding body, group of funders (for small funders), company, umbrella organization of patient advocacy groups, and the Chair and Vice Chair of each of the three Scientific Committees.

-IRDiRC is composed of three Scientific Committees:
+IRDiRC has three Scientific Committees:

 Each Scientific Committee is composed of approximately 15 members with balanced expertise and representation from academia, patient organizations, diagnostics, pharmaceutical industry and regulatory bodies.
 Members advise the Consortium Assembly on research priorities and progress made from a scientific point of view.
-Links to meeting reports of the Scientific Committees can be found here.

-SUPPORT-IRDiRC website is accessible here.
+The SUPPORT-IRDiRC website is accessible here.